fsteiner/K81/Introduction to Ro.md

 <img src="https://github.com/fsteiner/K81/blob/master/Comparison.png" width="800">

-Indeed, if Ro is below 1, every contagious carrier creates over C days less than 1 new case and, contrary to M0 and M1 the number of new cases will even decrease from the beginning.
+Indeed, if Ro is below 1, by definition every carrier propagates the infection to less than 1 new case over the contagious period, meaning that the number of new daily cases will go decreasing from the start, contrary to M0 or M1.
-If Ro is above 1, every infected individual creates more than one new case until:
+If Ro is above 1, every infected individual generates more than one new case over the contagious period until:
 > Ro x  (1-X(t)) < 1

 or
 > X(t) > X<sub>immunity</sub> = 1 - 1/Ro

-The idea that new cases peak when a proportion of the population is reached is known as *herd immunity*.
+The idea that for Ro > 1 new cases keep increasing every day until a proportion of the population is reached and decrease thereafter is known as *herd immunity*.
 There is no warranty that without countermeasures the peak will be compatible with the capacity of existing national health systems.
-For instance, with a Ro of 3 the peak number of new cases would be circa 6.5% of the population - if 2% of these cases require intensive care, 13O ICU beds per 100,000 inhabitants would be required.
+For instance, with a Ro of 3 the peak of new cases would be circa 6.5% of the population - if 2% of these new cases require intensive care for 5 days, 13O x 5 = 650 ICU beds per 100,000 inhabitants would be required.
 As a reference, most European countries' ratio is around 10, with the exception of Germany among major countries at around 30 (source: [Wikipedia](https://en.wikipedia.org/wiki/List_of_countries_by_hospital_beds)).
 Managing the peak through the Ro (*flattening the curve*) is therefore critical.

 <img src="https://github.com/fsteiner/K81/blob/master/Flattening_the_curve.png" width="600">

 It should be noted that following M2 (and contrary to M1 and M0), part of the population is preserved from the infection.
-The reach of the epidemic depends mostly on Ro.
+The reach of the epidemic depends mostly on Ro, as seen on the chart below.

 <img src="https://github.com/fsteiner/K81/blob/master/Influence_of_Ro.png" width="400">